Comprehensive Guide to Steel Costs: Cold Rolled vs Hot Rolled

 • Labor and equipment costs

-Cold-rolled steel requires additional processing steps such as pickling, cold reduction, and annealing.
-These extra processes enhance surface finish and dimensional accuracy but drive up the cost.
-Cold rolled steel typically costs 20-40% more than hot rolled alternatives.
+Cold-rolled steel undergoes additional processes like pickling, cold reduction, and annealing.
+These processes improve surface finish and dimensional accuracy, but they add to the cost.
+As a result, cold-rolled steel can be 20-40% more expensive than hot-rolled alternatives.

 • Initial hot rolling costs